qertoip/react-form-logic/README.markdown

 ## Getting started

-react-form-logic works by generating a wrapper component for the component that renders your form, based on an object that describes the form fields.
+react-form-logic works by generating a wrapper component for the component that renders your form, based on an object that defines the logic for the form (hence the name of the library).
 This object defines the field names, validations and custom event handlers for the fields.
 It looks like this:

 ```javascript
 const form = FormLogic.Form({